bernardosulzbach/BetterChestOrganizer/README.md

 ## Compatibility

-This mod was last tested using SMAPI 3.4.1 and Stardew Valley 1.4.5 on openSUSE Tumbleweed Linux.
+This mod was last tested using [SMAPI](https://smapi.io/) 3.5.0 and Stardew Valley 1.4.5 from Steam on openSUSE Tumbleweed Linux (Kernel 5.6.8-1-default) in May 2020.

+## Performance

+This mod performs performance logging.
+The time it takes to sort a chest (with up to 36 stacks) seems to always be in the 0.5–5.0 ms range.
+Also, the first time a chest is sorted in a play session is usually slower than it would normally be.
+This is likely due to the dynamic loading of some of the code associated with the mod.
+Cases that, as of version 1.0.0, require items to be compared based on some of the parts of their names are particularly slow.

 ## License